lew94/Portfolio-1/README.md

 **CSS**

 The .css page was copied and pasted into the direct input section of the validator, once it ran it presented the results.
-No errors found, there were a few warning but this was regarding the vendor extensions that the validator has problems understanding.
+No errors found, there were a few warning but this was regarding the vendor extensions that the validator has problems understanding, One warning about the imported Google fonts but the system doesn't scan others code just mind so thats why its flagged.

 **HTML**